North Korean destroyer Choe Hyon: Launch, trials and deployment

-According to the Center for Strategic and International Studies, Choe Hyon will likely operate out of Pipagot (Note: It is sometimes known as Pip'a-got.)
+According to the Center for Strategic and International Studies, Choe Hyon will likely operate out of Pipagot (Note: Also known as Pip'a-got.)
 Navy Base on North Korea's west coast.
-However, Kim Jong-Un has stated that the ship will be a part of the country's East Sea Fleet, which would necessitate a rare North Korean voyage around the Korean Peninsula.
+However, Kim Jong Un has stated that the ship will be a part of the country's East Sea Fleet, which would necessitate a rare North Korean voyage around the Korean Peninsula.